rob11029/rob11029.github.io/index.md

     <h1><b>Roberto Chavez</b></h1>
     <p>This is my home page!I am a student at <a href='http://www.fullerton.edu/'>Cal State Fullerton</a> and my major is Computer Science.</p>
  </header>
+ ## This Is My Portfolio for CPSC 120L

+*Lab 8

+Of my top 3 labs for this semester, Lab 8 was my favorite.
+Lab 8 was about poker and since I personally was really intrigued, not by the lab but actually learning how to play.
+I also really liked how we used one class slot to teach us how to play and all the key terms and styles of winning and playing.

 </body>
 </html>